skarred/resume/README.md

 Serge M. Karalli, Ph.D.
-*"Example isn’t another way to teach, it is the only way to teach." -&nbsp;Albert Einstein*
+*"Example isn’t another way to teach, it is the only way to teach." -&nbsp;Albert&nbsp;Einstein*
 [Download PDF]
 ***